wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/get-started-healthcare/includes/2-technologies.md

 ### Security and Compliance

 Microsoft 365 Defender protects organization's information technology assets from external and internal threats.
-This is especially important for healthcare organizations where both data protection and operations are mission critical.
+This is especially important for healthcare organizations where both data protection and operations are critical.
 An administrator will be able to define user access, policies, and permissions as well as monitor incidents and potential security issues.

 ### Communication